wazuh/wazuh-documentation/source/installation_guide/optional-configurations/index.rst

 Optional configurations
 ===============================

-This section advises on best practices related to get an efficient, stable and secure Wazuh environment.
+This section advises on best practices related to setting up an efficient, stable and secure Wazuh environment.

 .. topic:: Contents